apache/security-site/content/projects/shiro/_index.md

 # Advisories

+This page is experimental: it provides consistent access to the advisories for Apache Shiro since 2023 in text and CVE JSON format.
+It may lag slighly behind the official CVE publications.
+It may also lack details found on the [project security page](https://shiro.apache.org/security-reports.html).

+If you have any feedback on how you would like this data to be presented, you are welcome to reach out on our public [mailinglist](/mailinglist) or privately on [security@apache.org](mailto:security@apache.org)

 ## Apache Shiro before 1.11.0, when used with Spring Boot 2.6+, may allow authentication bypass through a specially crafted HTTP request ## { #CVE-2023-22602 }

 [CVE-2023-22602](./CVE-2023-22602.cve.json)